sb-olr/promotions-app/README.md

 # Known Issues

-1) There is a unhandled promise exception which breaks the import script. it works for upto 25k rows.
+1) There is currently an unhandled promise exception which breaks the import script in the end.
+It works for upto 25k rows.
 A fix is being worked on.

-2) Next refactor of the script will include chunking and batch inserts for a fixed number of records (eg 10k).
+2) The next refactor of the script will include chunking and batch inserts for a fixed number of records (eg 10k).
 This will also help when data file is extremely large by using several server threads.

 3) Test data is provided.
 However suitable automated test were not provided due to time constraints.
 They are being added.